 Donating Illiquid Assets to Donor-Advised Funds

-Learn how to support charitable causes through contributing complex, illiquid assets to a donor-advised fund
+Learn how to support charitable causes through contributing complex, illiquid assets to a donor-advised fund.

 Donating non-publicly traded, illiquid assets to a donor-advised fund can be an effective way to increase your charitable impact.
 A well known charitable giving strategy involves contributing public company stock with a low tax basis to a donor-advised fund (DAF) and then gifting the proceeds to charities over time.
 This strategy entitles the donor to a charitable income tax deduction for the DAF contribution while avoiding the realization of embedded capital gains.
 Donors may not be aware, however, that this strategy can also be used to contribute a range of illiquid or complex assets to DAFs.